Corporate contract services & reasonable rates

 Breach of contract occurs when one of the signing parties fails to fill contractual obligations.
 Breach of contract is a legal cause of action.
 A party who has fulfilled their contractual obligations has the right to pursue legal remedies (solutions) for the other party’s breach of contract.

 There are many ways a contract can be breached, but often they are categorized in one of four ways: actual vs. anticipatory, and minor vs. material.

 Actual breach: This is simply where one party fulfills their contractual obligations and the other fails to perform.

 Anticipatory breach: One party refuses to fulfill their contractual agreement before the date due.
 An example would be a seller agreeing to sell property to a buyer in a week’s time and changing their mind after a couple of days.

 Minor breach: This involves non-compliance with a minor and non-essential aspect of a contractual agreement.
-Where a minor breach occurs, oftentimes the parties are able to repair whatever breach has occurred and the contract may still able to be fulfilled.
+Where a minor breach occurs, oftentimes the parties can repair whatever breach has occurred and the contract may still be able to be fulfilled.

 Material breach: Material breach is a serious violation of the terms of the contract.
 In most cases of material breach the non-offending party is excused from their contractual obligations and retains the right to sue.

 Most breaches of contract cases are either actual or anticipatory.
 No matter what type of contract breach or dispute you may be contending with, the contract attorneys at Niebler Pyzyk law firm will explain your options and fight to protect your rights and interests.Contact